JVM microservices - run Docker containers on Windows

 Microservices is one of the loudest IT buzzwords, everybody’s anxious to try it.

-containers, as a basis for microservice architecture projects.
+This guide shows how to setup Windows environment for running Docker containers, as a basis for microservice architecture projects.

 - Glossary